stevekinney/react-performance/src/examples/local-state/README.md

         Counter Widget
       </h3>
       <p className="mb-4 text-sm text-slate-600 dark:text-slate-400">
         A simple counter.
-Notice this only re-renders when you interact with IT.
+Notice this only re-renders when you interact with it.
       </p>

       <div className="flex items-center justify-center space-x-4">